DanielGronau/genjiTest/README.md

 In this example, the `appendRule` method will be called several times with different random `String`s, using some default values for size, length and kind of data etc.

-# Fine-grained control
+## Fine-grained control

 Of course, in the previous example you could also control the generated values:

 * with the `@Samples` annotation, you can specify how often the method is invoked
 * with the `@WithNulls` annotation, there are sometimes null values included
-* with the `@StringSpec` annotation, you can determine the length or the used char set, or define a pool of strings to be used (of course, other types have similar annotations)
+* with the `@StringSpec` annotation, you can determine the length or used char set, or define a pool of strings to be used (of course, other types have similar annotations)
-* with the `@Custom` annotation, you can replace the built-in generator with your own implementation
+* with the `@Custom` annotation, you can replace a built-in generator with your own implementation

 You can put the annotations on the scope which is most convenient for you:
 * on package level